AiWaldoh/wendah-bot/README.md

 - BOT_NAME: Mention name for the bot in Discord
 - API_URL: URL for any external APIs used
 - COHERE_API_KEY: API key for the Cohere chat API

-## API Server

-The project contains an API endpoint for interacting with the Cohere chat API.
-Start the API server using the instructions in `src/api.py`.

 ## License